firmanJS/suggestion-for-opendata/README.md

-## Riset Autocorecction Word or Suggestion Word Smiliararity
+## Riset Autocorecction Word or Suggestion Word Similarities
+using pandas

 ## Run